wangcmath/wangcmath.github.io/_pages/about.md

 Apr.
 2020

-Our work on Accelerated Schemes for the L1/L2 Minimization has been published in IEEE Translations on Singal Processing.
+Our work on Accelerated Schemes for the L1/L2 Minimization has been published in IEEE Translations on Singal Processing. <br>